Nancy Tellem

-Nancy Tellem (born December 13, 1952) is the chief media officer and executive chairwoman of Eko (formerly Interlude (interactive video)), a start-up which has created an online platform.
-She is the onetime entertainment and digital media president of Microsoft Xbox Entertainment Studios, and a former president of CBS Network Television Entertainment Group, formerly CBS Entertainment Network and CBS Studios.
-She is co-founder of BasBlue, Inc, a nonprofit organization.
+Nancy Tellem (born December 13, 1952) is an American media executive who is the chief media officer and executive chairwoman of Eko (formerly Interlude), a start-up which has created an online platform.
+She was formerly the entertainment and digital media president of Microsoft Xbox Entertainment Studios and the president of CBS Network Television Entertainment Group, formerly CBS Entertainment Network and CBS Studios.
+She is the co-founder of BasBlue, Inc, a nonprofit organization.

 Career

 Tellem was born to a Jewish family in Danville, California, the daughter of an anesthesiologist mother and orthopedic surgeon father.
 Her parents were Jewish survivors of the Holocaust.
 Tellem got hooked on TV as a child through fan magazines that the networks used to mail out during the summer to promote new shows.
 As an undergraduate at the University of California Berkeley, she interned one summer for Congressman Ron Dellums (D-Calif.) on Capitol Hill and met her future husband, Arn Tellem.
 After earning a JD from the University of California Hastings College of the Law, she practiced law as a business litigator for five years in Los Angeles.
 Among her first jobs was chasing down people who claimed to be heirs to Howard Hughes's estate.
 Tellem then jumped to entertainment, working initially at Columbia Pictures Television on famed lawyer F. Lee Bailey's short-lived 1982 show Lie Detector.
 Eventually she would end up working for Merv Griffin Enterprises, including on his Wheel of Fortune show before moving to Lorimar Television, where she was in the business affairs department.